BetterThanTomorrow/calva/docs/site/get-started-with-clojure.md

 You can also ask questions, and find answers, about Clojure at [ask.clojure.org](https://ask.clojure.org)

+## Learn and Practice Clojure using Rich 4Clojure

+If you like the zero-install and the style of interactive learning that this guide provides, you should definitely check [Rich 4Clojure](https://github.com/PEZ/rich4clojure) out.

+You can regard it as a companion to this guide.
+It is aimed at practicing Clojure, starting at the elementary levels, bringing you to advanced stuff.
+Some beginners will probably learn easier by using the 4Clojure problems, than by reading about details about Clojure.

 ## Other learning resources

-* [Rich 4Clojure](https://github.com/PEZ/rich4clojure) - the zero-install companion to this guide for practicing Clojure, starting at the elementary levels, bringing you to advanced stuff
 * [Clojure Beginner Resources](https://gist.github.com/yogthos/be323be0361c589570a6da4ccc85f58f) - a much more comprehensive list than this one
 * [clojure.org Gettting Started](https://clojure.org/guides/getting_started) - the source of truth, includes installing and stuff
 * [Clojure for the Brave and True](https://www.braveclojure.com) - helping you from beginner to pretty advanced stuff, very popular among Clojurians